IzzySoft/OSPRep/doc/readme.txt

 correctly.
 For the optional parameters -b (BEGIN_SNAP_ID) and -e (END_SNAP_ID), see the config file on START_ID and END_ID.

+4c) AddOns
+°°°°°°°°°°

+Starting with v0.4.x, the AddOns are already converted from "anonymous blocks" to "stored procedures" - which means, in order to use them, you need to install the osprep package into the database.
+This can be done as follows:

+1. Change to the install/database/ subdirectory of your OSPRep installation
+2. Invoke Sql*Plus and connect as the statspack user (perfstat)
+3. Run the following command:
+   @pkg_osprep.sql

+That's all - you are done.
+Read more about the AddOns in the corresponding section of this document (or the HTML documentation).

 ===============================================================================

 5) Extensions